Shiqi1130/COMSW_4995/README.md

 # Video Generation Based on a Single Image after Super-Resolution
-This repo is for COMS4995 course project.
+This repo is created for deep learning course project.
 Our project aims to generate a smooth super resolution video based on a low resolution image.
 The first part of our project is to implement two models, Zero-Shot Super Resolution3(MZSR) and SinGAN, to generate SR images.
 The second part is to use SinGAN to generate videos from SR images given by the previous step.

 ## Brief Explanation of Contents